lucasdicesaro/soft-basic-pacman/README.md

 2. Download Processing https://processing.org/download
 3. Open Processing, open the repo, run and fun!

+Credits
+ - All my efforts in this work are thanks to the great and detailed explanation of Jamey Pittman in his <a href="https://www.gamasutra.com/view/feature/3938/the_pacman_dossier.php?print=1" target="_blank">Dossier</a>

 # Backlog

 - ~~Add timer for power pellet effect~~